- 5 Tips for Building an Energy Efficient ADU

 - The 9 Basic Requirements for Building an ADU in Hawaii

-If you’re thinking about or already planning to build an ADU on your property, it’s important to remember that the cost of construction is only the beginning.
+ut or already planning to build an ADU on your property, it’s important to remember that the cost of construction is only the beginning.
 The ADU will connect to your property’s water, power, and possibly gas hookups.
 Whoever lives there will add to your utility bills as if they were living in the main house, meaning your monthly costs will inevitably go up.
 This means that the more energy-efficient your ADU is, the lower it’s monthly utility cost will be.
-While there’s little you can do about water other than to have a well or collect rainwater (a whole new project all on its own), you can
+While there’s little you can do about water other than to have a well or collect rainwater (a whole new project all on its own), you can lower and even eliminate the power required to keep your ADU residents happy.
+Here are five tips to remember when designing and building your ADU that can help.

 1) Insulation and Weatherproofing